JoeKuhns/PiedPiPer.safariextension/README.md

 - Fixed youtube fullscreen icon
 - youtube now works on embedded videos
 - Added support for AMAZON video! (still early and possibly buggy)
+- Hopefully fixed reliability with the install itself.
+Made the plist more compliant.
+With luck the extension will now stay installed.

 ### Version 1.90
 - Made Uppdating work.
 Now any available updates will show up in the safari extension panel.